A quick guide about Exchange SSL Certificate and how it can secure your Microsoft Exchange Server.

 Step 4- Upon completing all the above procedures, the SSL certificate status will be updated on the Admin Center as shown in the image below;

 We have seen and heard it in the news about unsecured emails getting leaked.
 If you haven’t fallen victim to such an attack, we can only guess how awful things could be.
-Those who have been victims before knowing how frightening and depressing things could be.
+Those who have been victims before know how frightening and depressing things could be.

 Believe me when I tell you that you do have to be a victim of a cyber breach.
 Therefore, businesses need to beef up their security.
 The exchange servers need stern security measures to stay safe from the many data breaches we hear about every day.
 This can only be possible if you implement an exchange server SSL certificate.
 The certificate will help to encrypt all communications, thereby safeguarding data from unauthorized access.